ls1intum/Artemis/docs/dev/setup/gitlabci-gitlab.rst

 GitLab
 """"""

-1. Depending on your operating system and your docker installation, it is necessary to update the host file of your machine to include the following line:
+1. Depending on your operating system and your Docker installation, it is necessary to update the host file of your machine to include the following lines:

     .. code:: text